NBISweden/workshop-reproducible-research/docs/git.md

   - xorg-libxpm
 ```

 * Run `git status` again.
-Notice that it says *use "git add <file>..." to mark
+Notice that it says `use "git add <file>..." to mark
-  resolution*?
+  resolution`?
 Let's do that!

 ```bash
 git add environment.yml
 ```

 * Run `git status` again!
-It will now tell us: *"All conflicts fixed but you are
+It will now tell us: `All conflicts fixed but you are
-  still merging. (use "git commit" to conclude merge)"*.
+  still merging. (use "git commit" to conclude merge)`.
 So, you probably
   guessed it, run:

 ```bash